How to Save & Invest When You Have Student Loans

 But if you’re one of the millions of Americans with student loans, it’s hard to know where to begin.
 How do you find extra money after making your student loan payment each month?
 Should you wait until your loans are paid off to start investing for retirement?
 If not, how much money should you allocate to each goal?

 While everyone’s situation is unique, there are a few rules of thumb that can help you reach your financial goals no matter how much student loan debt you have.
-Here are six tips that can help you build a solid financial strategy for 2014 and beyond:
+Here are six tips that can help you build a solid financial base.

 1. Start small